Nadcab logo

 What is the difference between token and coin in crypto?

-The major difference between a crypto coin and token is that a crypto coin runs on its own blockchain, while a crypto token runs on an existing blockchain.
+The main difference between a crypto token and a crypto coin is the blockchain.
+A crypto coin has its own blockchain.
+A crypto token is created on an existing blockchain.

 Investing in crypto tokens can be exciting, but it can also be risky if you don’t take precautions.
 Many people jump in without understanding the basics, which can lead to losing money.
 Here are some simple steps to stay safe: